Houguiram/LIORA/README.md

 ### Prerequisites

 - Coral Server running and reachable by the container
-- API keys for providers you use (OpenAI, Fal, Notion)
+- API keys for providers you use (Mistral, Fal, Notion)

 ### Setup